fatemafaria142/fatemafaria142/README.md

 🔹 **Cloud Services:** Azure OpenAI, Azure SQL Database, Azure App Service, Azure Blob Storage
 🔹 **Others:** Vector Database, Apache Airflow, Docker, OpenCV, GitHub, GitHub Copilot

+## Favorite Quote

+> "The future of AI is not about creating machines that think like humans, but about building systems that learn from data and improve over time."
+> — Geoffrey Hinton

 ## Github Stats